Fletcher15478/nba-game-predictor/README.md

 npm install
 ```

-3. Train the initial model:
+3. Train the initial model (local only - not needed for Vercel):
 ```bash
 python ml_model.py
 ```

+**Note:** The model file (`nba_model.pkl`) is excluded from Git/Vercel due to size.
+The website reads predictions from JSON files.

 ## Usage